 If this symbol illuminates during driving then the engine's oil pressure is too low.
 Stop the engine immediately and check the engine oil level, top up if necessary.
 If the symbol illuminates and the oil level is normal, contact a workshop.
 Volvo recommends that you seek assistance from an authorised Volvo workshop.

 Parking brake applied

 This symbol illuminates with a constant glow when the parking brake is applied.
-The symbol flashes during application, and then changes over to a constant glow.
+The symbol is illuminated during application.
+For more information, see Parking brake (p.
+293).